Dozens of Palestinians in Gaza killed by airstrikes or shootings while waiting for aid

 The International Committee of the Red Cross also said in late June that its field hospital near one of the GHF sites has been overwhelmed more than 20 times in the previous months by mass casualties.
 It said the casualties had been on their way to the food distribution sites, and “the vast majority of patients suffered gunshot injuries.”

-Also on Friday, Israel’s military said a soldier was killed in combat in the north of Gaza and it was investigating.
+Also on Friday, Israel’s military said two soldiers were killed in combat in the north of Gaza and it was investigating.
 Over 860 Israeli soldiers have been killed since the war began, including more than 400 during the fighting in Gaza.

 Efforts ongoing to halt to war